HungUnicorn/yelp-data-EDA/README.md

 The motivation comes from challenging one conclusion of https://github.com/backedwith/SQL---Yelp-Database-Analysis/blob/master/YelpDataCourseraPR.txt#L258 saying `Including number of fans in data set indicates that there is no correlation between review count and number of fans`, and my investigation shows the correlation is quite high based on Spearman correlation coefficient.

+## another-yelp-data-platform
+It writes data to cassandra using java